On 6 June 1944, the largest seaborne invasion in history took place on the northern coast of France.

 Ultimately though, it gave the Allied forces a foothold that expanded in the coming months and laid the foundations of the Allied victory on the Western Front.

-75 years on, the building of a British Normandy Memorial has begun.
+75 years on, the building of a British Normandy Memorial has began.
 In 2016 the creation of the Normandy Memorial Trust galvanised efforts to make the long-awaited memorial a reality.

 The site in Ver-Sur-Mer overlooks Gold Beach and will record every name of those under British command who lost their lives between the D-Day landings on 6 June and 31 August when the Normandy campaign was concluded with the liberation of Paris.

-Designed by architect Liam O’Connor, stone columns with the 22,442 names inscribed are already being installed by master stonemasons S. McConnell and Sons, who engraved the names at their headquarters in Northern Ireland.
+Designed by architect Liam O’Connor, stone columns with the 22,442 names inscribed were installed by master stonemasons S. McConnell and Sons, who engraved the names at their headquarters in Northern Ireland.

-Carpenter Oak’s role in the project includes the frame design, manufacture and erection of the pergola structure that will be added to the stone columns, comprising 84 beams and around 500 joists, using over seventy cubic metres of oak.
+Carpenter Oak’s role in the project included the frame design, manufacture and erection of the pergola structure added to the stone columns, comprising 84 beams and around 500 joists, using over seventy cubic metres of oak.

-We are also making the wooden trellises, made up of 600 slats of larch and 22 large oak benches .
+We are also made the wooden trellises, made up of 600 slats of larch and 22 large oak benches.

 You can find out more about the building of the British Normandy Memorial and how to support the project at normandymemorialtrust.org.